-When Melton Borough Council is deciding what classes of people do not qualify for an allocation, it will consider the implications of excluding all members of such 6 groups.
+When Melton Borough Council is deciding what classes of people do not qualify for an allocation, it will consider the implications of excluding all members of such groups.
 For instance, when framing residency criteria, Melton Borough Council has considered and made provision for people who are moving into the district to take up work or to escape violence, or homeless applicants or children in care who are placed out of borough.

-3.0 Statement on offering choice
+3. Statement on offering choice

-- 3.1 The Council is committed to enabling home seekers to play an active role in choosing where they wish to live.
-However, the housing pressures faced by the Council will limit the degree of choice that the Council is able to offer along with the legal responsibility the Council has to ensure that those in greatest housing need are given priority for social housing, therefore in certain circumstances choice may need to be restricted. - 3.2 There is very high demand for affordable housing in Melton Borough and this demand cannot be fully met from the current Council and social housing stock.
+- a.
+The Council is committed to enabling home seekers to play an active role in choosing where they wish to live.
+However, the housing pressures faced by the Council will limit the degree of choice that the Council is able to offer along with the legal responsibility the Council must ensure that those in greatest housing need are given priority for social housing, therefore in certain circumstances choice may need to be restricted. - b.
+There is extremely high demand for affordable housing in Melton Borough and this demand cannot be fully met from the current Council and social housing stock.
 Therefore, the Councils allocations policy prioritises social housing for local people who are in housing need as well as people who can demonstrate a strong local connection to the area or who qualify due to statutory guidance.
 The policy sets out how applicants will also be supported to consider alternative housing options, dependent on their circumstances.

 Due to the high demand for social housing some applicants may have to wait a considerable time before appropriate accommodation is made available to them, particularly in areas of high demand for social housing and/or where the applicant has low priority.
 In some cases, applicants may have little prospect of ever being allocated accommodation.
-In order to give such applicants a wider choice, the Council aims to provide information, or signpost applicants to the appropriate agency, about other appropriate housing options which might be available to them.
+To give such applicants a wider choice, the Council aims to provide information, or signpost applicants to the appropriate agency, about other appropriate housing options which might be available to them.
 This might include:

-- Private Rented Accommodation The private rented sector can provide types and sizes of dwellings which may not be readily available within the social rented sector.
-For those with a lower priority under the CBL scheme, and who may be waiting a considerable time before they are offered accommodation, a vacancy in the private rented sector may offer a quicker housing solution - Immediately available properties - some low demand properties may be available directly through housing associations - Shared ownership schemes for those people who cannot afford to buy a home outright on the open market, shared ownership allows the applicant to purchase a share of a property and pay rent on the remainder

-Mutual exchanges & mobility schemes - possibly a quicker way of moving, rather than applying for a transfer.
-Tenants find another Housing Association or Council tenant to swap their homes with, providing they have the agreement of their landlord
+- t.
+Private Rented Accommodation The private rented sector can provide types and sizes of dwellings which may not be readily available within the social rented sector.
+For those with a lower priority under the CBL scheme, and who may be waiting a considerable time before they are offered accommodation, a vacancy in the private rented sector may offer a quicker housing solution - Immediately vacant properties some low demand properties may be available directly through housing associations - Shared ownership schemes for those people who cannot afford to buy a home outright on the open market, shared ownership allows the applicant to purchase a share of a property and pay rent on the remainder - ចេ.
+Mutual exchanges & mobility schemes - a quicker way of moving, rather than applying for a transfer.
+Tenants find another Housing Association or Council tenant to swap their homes with, providing they have the agreement of their landlord c.
+For any home seeker owed a homelessness duty under S.195, 189B, 193(2) or 193c(4) of the Housing Act 1996 Part 7 (as amended by the Homelessness Reduction Act 2017) the Council may make a direct offer of suitable accommodation at any time in order to resolve a threat of homelessness or homelessness itself.